qihongl/learn-hippo/docs/learned_encoding/progress.md

   build validation; desktop and mobile browser QA found no overflow or console errors.
 - 2026-08-30: added a command-oriented reproduction guide and linked the isolated follow-up experiment from the legacy repository README.
+- 2026-08-30: completed the final quality audit: 23 tests pass, scoped repository lint passes, all 15 seed files are finite and configuration-consistent, all figure bundles exist, and the rebuilt standalone HTML passes resource checks.
+The new Ruff scope explicitly excludes the untouched legacy stack, which has 279 pre-existing findings under the modern ruleset.